The Treasures of Buda Castle – what to know about the Castle District?

 Breathtaking panorama from the Castle District

 The Gothic-style Matthias Church, which is the Temple of the Blessed Virgin Mary, can be seen in the Castle Quarter on Holy Trinity Square.
 The 78-meter-long church was founded in a shroud.
 According to tradition, it can be linked to King St. Stephen, but there is no material evidence of this.
 Unfortunately, it is not possible to climb up to the roof of the church, but you can go down to the lower balcony.
 The 197 steps of stairs lead visitors up to the wreath at a height of 47 meters.
-The unobtrusive panorama is absolutely beautiful, so it is worth a climb up the stairs.
+The unobtrusive panorama is absolutely beautiful, so it is worth the climb.

 5 tips for visitors to the Buda Castle